brmson/yodaqa/doc/REST-API.md

     * propertyLabel - Label of the property
     * witnessLabel - (optional) Label of an additional selector (in addition to the object that is the answer source)

+* answerSentence - a string that describes the top answer as a complete utterance

 * finished – if question has been finished already
 * gen_sources – number of generated sources
 * gen_answers – number of generated answers